build-on-aws/content/posts/protect-your-data/01-protect-your-data-in-Amazon-RDS-against-disaster/index.md

 ---
-title: Protect Your Data in Amazon RDS Against Disaster or Accidental Deletion
+title: "Protect Your Data in Amazon RDS Against Disaster or Accidental Deletion"
-description: In this guide we will show how to protect data stored in Amazon Relational Database Service (Amazon RDS) from major disaster events.
+description: "In this guide we will show how to protect data stored in Amazon Relational Database Service (Amazon RDS) from major disaster events."
 tags:
     - rds
     - data-protection